wonchoi98/hello-world/README.md

 # hello-world
 This is done by Won Choi and Nick Nyholm

-Nick Nyhom's link is  https://github.com/nnyholm408/nickhelloworld.git
+Nick Nyholm's link is  https://github.com/nnyholm408/nickhelloworld.git

 Won Choi's link is https://github.com/wonchoi98/hello-world.git